-Having been softened up by years of comfortable life, I longed to do a very earthy, basic, ‘rugged’ (and possibly dirty) trip using only my two feet and basic public transport.
+Having been softened up by years of a comfortable life, I longed to do a very earthy, basic, ‘rugged’ (and possibly dirty) trip using only my two feet and basic public transport.
 In other words, I wanted to be my uncle for a day.
-I decided I would kick off a series of such rugged trips on a religious note, with one to Dharmasthala.
-Dharmasthala, located about 75 kms (about 2.5 – 3 hours) away from Mangalore (where I live), is an Indian temple town on the banks of the Nethravathi River in the Belthangadi taluk of the Dakshina Kannada district in Karnataka (That line, courtesy Wikipedia).
-If you are into temples, and ever come to this part of the world, Dharmasthala is a must-visit temple; the others being Kukke Subramanya, Udupi, Murudeshwar, Kollur, Sringeri and Hornadu.
+So I decided to kick off a series of such rugged trips on a religious note, with one to Dharmasthala.
+Dharmasthala, located about 75 km (about 2.5 – 3 hours) away from Mangalore (where I live), is an Indian temple town on the banks of the Nethravathi River in the Belthangadi taluk of the Dakshina Kannada district in Karnataka (That line, courtesy Wikipedia).
+If you are into temples and ever come to this part of the world, Dharmasthala is a must-visit temple; the others are Kukke Subramanya, Udupi, Murudeshwar, Kollur, etc. Sringeri and Hornadu.

-The ticket to Dharmasthala cost me Rs 64, and the ride was uneventful, except for some fun provided by a fidgety Malayalee guy who kept asking ‘Are we at Dharmasthala yet?’ every time the bus pulled into a town bus stand.
-I dozed off for a while, and woke up when we were nearly there.
-I looked back and that fidgety guy was nowhere to be seen.
-The bus conductor informed me that he had got down at Ujjire, about 10-12 kms from Dharmasthala.
+The ticket to Dharmasthala cost me Rs 64, and the ride was uneventful, except for some fun provided by a fidgety Malayalee guy who kept asking, ‘Are we at Dharmasthala?
+Yet?’ every time the bus pulled into a town bus stand.
+I dozed off for a while and woke up when we were nearly there.
+I looked back, and that fidgety guy was nowhere to be seen.
+Finally, the bus conductor informed me that he had got down at Ujjire, about 10-12 km from Dharmasthala.
 ‘Well, he sure’s going to miss lunch at Dharmasthala temple’ – I thought to myself.

 The KSRTC buses stop right in front of the temple premises – and is very convenient for devotees.
-As soon as I got down, I got into one of the small, clean looking tea stalls for a tea to shake off my lethargy.
-The walkway to the temple has an old, long, multistoried rest houses built for the pilgrims on the right and a line of shops to the left.
-Since the instructions said I couldn’t carry my camera inside the temple, I left my camera and bag at the luggage room nearby and entered the temple.
+As soon as I got down, I got into one of the small, clean-looking tea stalls for tea to shake off my lethargy.
+The walkway to the temple has old, long, multistoried rest houses built for the pilgrims on the right and a line of shops to the left.
+Since the instructions said I couldn’t carry my camera inside the temple, I left my camera and bag in the luggage room nearby and entered the temple.

 Since the inner sanctum was closed from 11 – 12 due to pujas, I had to wait in a Q. After a while, we were let in, and I had enough time to see the deity and say my prayers.
-The prasada (for which I had paid Rs 100) was a bag of goodies that included sweetened puffed rice, a sweet powder, raisins, and some appams.
-I munched on an appam, and made my way to the dining hall.
+The prasad (for which I had paid Rs 100) was a bag of goodies that included sweetened puffed rice, a sweet powder, raisins, and some appams.
+So I munched on the appam and made my way to the dining hall.
 Dharmasthala offers free food and subsidized shelter for pilgrims.

-The dining area, named Annapoorna, is huge, and generally filled with pilgrims.
-One has to sit on the floor for the lunch, but they have also set aside tables for people who are unable to squat.
+The dining area, named Annapoorna, is huge and generally filled with pilgrims.
+One has to sit on the floor for lunch, but they have also set aside tables for people who cannot squat.
 The meal consisted of rice, rasam, sambar and a side dish – all served hot, topped off with a sweet for dessert.
-I found the food extremely delicious, and wiped my plate clean before walking out a satisfied person.
+I found the food extremely delicious and wiped my plate clean before walking out a satisfied person.
 As some of my friends would say – ‘Brahmin khush hua’ (translating to ‘Brahmin is happy!’) – a phrase we say after a satisfying meal.
-It is indeed commendable that most big temples (in Karnataka?) provide free food to millions of people.
+It is commendable that most big temples (in Karnataka?) provide free food to millions of people.

-Once outside, I collected my bag (no charge for storing bag, but Rs 2 for keeping my worn out flip flops safe J), and went over to a shaded area where people were crowding around the temple elephant.
+Once outside, I collected my bag (no charge for storing the bag, but Rs 2 for keeping my worn-out flip flops safe) and went over to a shaded area where people crowded around the temple elephant.
 Give her (the elephant.
 It’s a she) coins, and she would bless you by placing her trunk on your head.
-Some devotes offered bananas and got extra blessings, while I stayed a trunk’s length away from her.
+Some devotes offered bananas and got extra blessings while I stayed a trunk’s length away from her.

 Next to the temple is a park, which is well maintained.
-I clicked a few pictures there, and walked over to Manjusha museum.
-The way it looked from outside (too small/ dingy), I did not have high expectations.
-Entry charge was Rs 5, and to my surprise the narrow entrance way opens into a large hall, at least 75 – 100 meters in length, filled with exciting old stuff.
-There’s enough material in there to spend an hour, if you are a history buff.
-From paintings, idols, cameras, coins, weapons to personal items used by kings – like ivory brushes, hair dryers, monocles, pens – the museum takes you back in time, and is worth every rupee (and more) you paid to enter.
-The building itself looked very old, and dangerously damp in places, and I wonder if many of these articles would last for much longer.
+I clicked a few pictures there and walked over to the Manjusha museum.
+The way it looked from the outside (too small/ dingy), I did not have high expectations.
+The entry charge was Rs 5, and to my surprise, the narrow entranceway opens into a large hall, at least 75 – 100 meters in length, filled with exciting old stuff.
+There’s enough material in there to spend an hour if you are a history buff.
+From paintings, idols, cameras, coins, weapons to personal items used by kings – like ivory brushes, hairdryers, monocles, pens – the museum takes you back in time and is worth every rupee (and more) you paid to enter.
+Unfortunately, the building itself looked very old and dangerously damp in places, and I wonder if many of these articles would last for much longer.

-Right opposite the museum are some old chariots (typically used in temple festivals) with intricate carvings.
+Right opposite the museum is some old chariots (typically used in temple festivals) with intricate carvings.
 From there, I moved on to the vintage car museum.
-On the way, my eyes fell upon a couple of discarded aero planes protected by fences.
+On the way, my eyes fell upon a couple of discarded aeroplanes protected by fences.
 The car museum is worth a visit too, and again, I wasn’t allowed to take my camera inside.
 Along the way were more guest houses built for devotees.

-I wound up my day trip with another coffee, and boarded a bus back to Mangalore.
-The first of my ‘rugged travels’ was done, and I’d become a fan of such trips.
-I am now planning a ‘Goa on a shoestring budget’ trip around end of October, early November.
+I wound up my day trip with another coffee and boarded a bus back to Mangalore.
+Thus, the first of my ‘rugged travels’ was done, and I’d become a fan of such trips.
+I am now planning a ‘Goa on a shoestring budget trip around the end of October, early November.
 More on that later.